Introduction

 sudo systemctl status isc-stork-server

 Now you should be able to connect to the web interface using the http://IP_address_of_your_server:8080 (example: http://192.168.20.27:8080).
 The default username and password are admin/admin.
-After logging in, this should be changed by clicking the down arrow in the upper right corner and clicking "Profile".
-Then click on "Change Password" on the resulting screen.
-Follow the steps there to change the admin password.
+After logging in, you will be prompted to change the password for the admin user.

 Related section in the Stork ARM.